plokhotnyuk/jsoniter-scala/README.md

 [error]   called from core module analyzer
 ```

-The workaround is to split sources for JVM and JS and use Java enum emulation for JS.
+The workaround for Scala 2 is to split sources for JVM and JS and use Java enum emulation for JS.

 Code for JVM:
 ```java